aergoio/ledger-app-aergo/README.md

 ## Installation

-Connect the device to your computer and type:
+Connect the device to your computer and type this command on the same terminal open before:

 ```
 make load